Yomguithereal/colifrapy/docs/logger.rst

         when in rotation mode, number of lines before changing the log file. |br|
         *default*: 5000

+Note that if you want to change one of those options on the fly you can always run the config method one more time with the changed options.

 Levels
 ------
 The logger accepts five levels :